-SECTION 306 VOLUNTARY MEASURES
+SECTION 306 [DSA-SS] VOLUNTARY MEASURES

 306.1 Purpose.
-Voluntary measures are intended to further encourage building practices that improve public health, safety and general welfare by promoting the use of building concepts which minimize the building's impact on the environment, promote a more sustainable design and high-performance educational facilities.
+For public schools and community colleges, Appendix A5, Nonresidential Voluntary Measures, is provided as a guideline to further encourage building practices that improve public health, safety and general welfare by promoting the use of building concepts which minimize the building's impact on the environment, promote a more sustainable design and high-performance educational facilities.

-306.1.1 The provisions of Appendix A5 outline means of achieving enhanced construction levels by incorporating additional measures.
+306.1.1 The optional provisions of Appendix A5, Divisions A5.1 through A5.5, outline means of achieving enhanced construction levels by incorporating additional measures that exceed the mandatory code.